kujenga/asteroidrejector/README.md

 14. RMSE -- error in fit to straight line
 15. Deltamu -- from Source Extractor, peak value minus threshold over background
 16. Rejected -- this value will be 1 if the operator rejected the detection, 0 otherwise.
 This column will only be available during the training phase.
 You need to predict this column

+## Results

+- pure LDA with raw data in single vectors
+    + small score: ``
+- pure LDA with normalized data in single vectors
+    + small score: `sklearn LDA score on  762  records:  0.782152230971`
+- Bagging with LDA as the base classifiers
+    + tiny score: ``
+    + small score: ``